LinShiwei/TensorflowLearning/trainOurOwnMnist/Readme.md

 ## Method
 ###Step One

 You should first have some images for training.
+You can use your own images or use my images for a try.

 The images like the following, should have a black background and a white number.
 [image]()

 ###Step Two